I love reading.

-I love reading.
-Not a day goes by when I don’t pick up a book at some point an read a few pages…or a whole book.
-Obviously, I read a lot about youth ministry, leadership and related topics.
+Not a day goes by when I don’t pick up a book and read a few pages…or a whole book.
+Obviously, I read a lot about youth ministry, leadership, and related topics.
 But I also read a lot of fiction.
 Reading fiction is one of those things that really fills up my tank and prevents me from running on empty.

 Yet I’ve often felt guilty about reading fiction because it feels like such a waste of time.
 Sure, it’s relaxing and everything, but not very useful…or is it?

 It turns out reading fiction actually has benefits.
 I quote from a recent Harvard Busines Review post:

 Over the past decade, academic researchers such as Oatley and Raymond Mar from York University have gathered data indicating that fiction-reading activates neuronal pathways in the brain that measurably help the reader better understand real human emotion — improving his or her overall social skillfulness.

 In short: reading fiction helps you to understand real human emotions better, it improves your social skills.
 Ha!
 I always knew I was on the right track there…

 So, for those of you who now have a legitimate excuse to read some fiction and are looking for some tips, here are a few of my favorites:

 - I love young adult fiction.
 The Hunger Games were brilliant (the fist two books at least), I’m a big Harry Potter fan, I liked the Divergent Series (again, not the last book) and I adored the The Lunar Chronicles.
 None of these are Cristian by the way; I haven’t found any inspirational young adult books I love.